andalm/TestComposer/README.md

 This test consisting of search words that contains clothing and brands.
 These words if contains clothes should be with cursive and if contains brand should be with bold, the other words must stay equal.

+**Important Note:** For this project works, you must configure a virtual host.
+See this documentation [Setting Up Virtual Hosts](http://sawmac.com/xampp/virtualhosts/)

 ## To Run Tests

 All tests were make via PHPUnit